frieger/visitext/readme.md

  - *PullUpRefactoring.java*: This is a class that implements a "pull up attribute" refactoring.
  - *PullUpRefactoringTests.java*: Implements the test from the paper using MUTANT's support for concrete syntax for class diagrams.
 MUTANT will convert primitive Java types (and String and Object) to the corresponding ECore ETypes for added convenience.
- - *Printer.java* This is a class that implements methods to print model elements.
+ - *Printer.java*: This is a class that implements methods to print model elements.
 (WIP)
- - *PrinterTest.java* Implements tests for Printer.java.
+ - *PrinterTest.java*: Implements tests for Printer.java.
 Demonstrates abstract syntax.
 (WIP)

 ## Features ##